401(k) Rollover in Glendale, MO

 401(k) Rollover in Glendale,MO

-There are a few different ways to handle your 401(k) rollover in Glendale, MO, and usually it takes trustworthy financial planning and an experienced financial advisor to know how to best deal with your savings.
-Correct Capital is a privately owned firm with fiduciary advisors.
-This means our only concern is making sure your financial future and planning needs are met.
+There are a few different ways to handle your 401(k) rollover in Glendale, MO, and usually it takes trustworthy financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is an independent advisory firm with fiduciary advisors.
+This means we work in your best interest to make sure your money is working for you as you want it to.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer impartial, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 877-930-4015 or contact us online to learn more about 401(k) rollover options in Glendale, MO.

 1. Keep Your 401(k) With Your Former Employer

-If you have over $5,000 invested in your 401(k), many Glendale, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Glendale, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in Glendale, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+Many people in Glendale, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds whenever you’d like.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds whenever you’d like.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
 After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be a hassle to manage several different retirement plans with numerous custodians.
-Withdrawal options can be limited and have large federal withholding requirements.
+It can also be daunting to oversee several different retirement plans with several different recordkeepers.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
 Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

 2. Roll Over Your 401(k) to Your New Employer

-If your new position in Glendale, MO also offers a 401(k), most employers will allow you to roll over your 401(k) savings to their plan.
-You may consider this if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new job in Glendale, MO also offers a 401(k), most of the time they will allow you to roll over your 401(k) funds to their plan.
+You may consider this if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 if you are still working.

-If you have company stock in your previous 401(k) portfolio, you may require special financial planning needs when rolling over your 401(k) to a new employer.
+If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to the new account.
 The 401(k) plan with your new employer may not contain all the benefits of your previous one.
-An experienced financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+A knowledgeable financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.

 3. Open a Rollover IRA

-IRA is an abbreviation for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from an old employer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the savings there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, it may be best to roll money to a Traditional or a Roth IRA.
+IRA stands for Individual Retirement Account.
+A Rollover IRA is an account started to move money from a former employer’s 401(k).
+If you already have an IRA, you can consider transferring the savings there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of the money you already invested is not affected.

 Traditional IRA

-Contributions made to a Traditional IRA may be tax-deductible. the pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
+Contributions made to a Traditional IRA may be tax-deductible. the pre-tax money you contributed to your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Upon turning 72, you will have to take out required minimum distributions regardless of your status in the workforce.
+Once you turn 72, you will be required to withdraw required minimum distributions regardless of whether or not you are still in the workforce.

 Roth IRA

-Money deposited into Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
+Contributions to Roth IRAs are made with after-tax money, so there is no tax benefit at the time the contributions are made.
 The benefit is that Roth IRA money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can access the contributions you make without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can withdraw the money you’ve invested without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when the money is withdrawn.
 Different from Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

-You can open an IRA with many banks or any brokerage firm in Glendale, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best choice for you.
+You can start an IRA account with many banks or any brokerage firm in Glendale, MO, however they often vary in terms of fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.

 4. Cash Out.

-The fourth option is rarely advisable unless you are in serious need of money now.
-You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This might result in a large amount of your withdrawal going towards taxes and not into your back account.
+This final option is seldom advisable unless you are in grave need of money now.
+You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
+This may result in a large amount of your savings going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.

 Indirect vs. Direct 401(k) Rollovers in Glendale, MO